Believe Again: Music video

 The video, shot in a warehouse in Sydney, was filmed in the week ending 20 October by Paul J Varolo (Producer) and Michael Spiccia (Director), a friend of Goodrem.
 In it, Goodrem plays different mystical characters including a water nymph most likely to be the Nymph of Springs Pegaeae, a crystal-covered, cave dwelling Wiccan or Nymph and a sky goddess swathed in navy satin, most likely Aušrinė, a Lithuanian sky deity.

 According to the Sun Herald newspaper, it is one of the most expensive music videos to be produced in recent years.
 When speaking exclusively about the video, Goodrem said: "There's flames and water – it's a real fantasy sequence, but it's quite dark.
 It's not going to be a bright-looking clip."

 The video is the first to be released in HD resolution in Australia.
 The video has many special-effects, in total 109 shots according to the director, more than the average feature film.
 It took two days to film and six weeks to complete the special effects.
 Art directors from Australia, America and Spain were included in the production of the video.

 The first shots from the video were incorporated into the album's television promotional commercial that has been broadcast nationally on commercial networks since the beginning of November, although these shots did not make it to the final edit of the video.

 The video won the award for "Best Video of the Year" during the MTV Australia Awards of 2008.
-Goodrem accepted the award via satellite due to promotional commitments in the USA at the time.
+Goodrem accepted the award via satellite due to promotional commitments in the US at the time.